egil10/FYSSTK3155/PROJECT 3/Code/Data/README.md

 ## Transfermarkt Data Guide

-This folder stores both the raw Transfermarkt exports and the derived Premier-League feature table.
-Raw CSVs are large and remain ignored by git, while the aggregated `pl_team_features.*` files are whitelisted so the project can ship a ready-made dataset snapshot.
+This folder stores both the raw Transfermarkt exports and the derived feature tables.
+Raw CSVs are large and remain ignored by git, while the aggregated feature files (`pl_team_features.*` and `game_features.*`) are whitelisted so the project can ship ready-made dataset snapshots.

 ### Raw CSV bundle _(ignored by git)_
 Drop the official Transfermarkt CSVs here with the original filenames: